Deny Shotwell Landfill, Inc. Request for Revision to Franchise for C&D Debris Landfill

-Public records indicate that local trucking companies hauling debris to Shotwell Landfill have routinely exceeded truck weight limits and forced drivers to haul heavy debris in trucks with patched steer tires.
+Public comments indicate that local trucking companies hauling debris to Shotwell Landfill have exceeded truck weight limits and forced drivers to haul heavy debris in trucks with patched steer tires.

 Higher tonnage limits for Shotwell Landfill mean more dump trucks sharing curvy, narrow, and hilly two-lane roads with cars and buses carrying ~2000 school children from public schools less than 3 miles from the Shotwell site.

 Shotwell ground water testing has shown the presence of multiple carcinogens and other chemicals known to cause nervous system damage.
 Medical waste, including sharps and contaminated glass have also been identified at the Shotwell facility, which is located in close proximity to the Neuse River.

 Recent surveys of local residents have shown that > 97% of nearby homeowners have experienced a strong “rotten eggs” odor from the Shotwell landfill on daily basis, due in part to methane levels ranging from 2x to 5x above state action limits.

 Wake County has spent over $20 million to acquire land in Marks Creek watershed to improve water quality in the vicinity of Shotwell Landfill.
 Allowing the landfill to expand would run counter to environmental policy goals of Wake County.